-Where you keep materials such as steel, plaques, wood, pins, bones, glue, resins, etc.
+Where you store materials such as steel, plates, woods, pins, bones, glue, resins, etc.

 You should have a list of the materials you have to avoid making double purchases.

-Now as you can guess these areas but above all the dirty one goes separate well with airtight doors that do not pass odors and powders and in passing between areas you should clean your shoes well and take off your shirt if you wear it.
+Now as you can guess these areas but above all the dirty one must be separated well with airtight doors that do not pass odors and dusts and in passing between one area and another you should clean your shoes well and take off your shirt if you wear it.

 My extra personal area

-Personally I have an additional area of inspiration that is linked to my other passion and that is adjacent to the area where I work.
+Personally I have an additional area of inspiration that is related to my other passion and that is adjacent to the area where I work.

 - Screwdrivers of different shapes and sizes,

-- Different tongs such as shape and size,
+- Pliers as varied in shape and size,

 - Miscellaneous keys such as type and size,